 A generative video work

-Musicians have contributed video recordings of themselves playing a chromatic scale; movement artists have contributed sequences of short movement videos.
-Friends have contributed videos of themselves on Zoom.
+Musicians have contributed video recordings of themselves playing a chromatic scale; movement artists have contributed sequences of short movement videos; friends have contributed videos of themselves on Zoom.

-The system generates a new melody, counter melody, and chord progression based upon machine learning of a curated corpus of music.
+The system generates a melody, counter melody, and chord progression based upon machine learning of a curated corpus of music.

 With each generation, the system selects player’s videos to play the generated parts based upon available notes; a second pass is made to correct problems of doublings and orchestration.
 Two movement videos, pre-segmented based upon unique movement aspects, are assigned to specific notes.
 The first section presents “Zoomers”, randomly selected from a database of contributed videos, building a 4×4 video grid.

-In this latest version, processing increases on the movers during the second section, and their videos expand out of their “Zoom” boxes; performer videos begin to slide toward the centre while their images slowly become “shadows” of their former selves; Zoomers fade to black and white and recede further and further into the blackness.
+Video processing increases on the movers during the second section, and their videos expand out of their “Zoom” boxes; performer videos begin to slide toward the centre while their images slowly become “shadows” of their former selves; Zoomers fade to black and white and recede further and further into the blackness.

 Arne Eigenfeldt, March 2021